 \section{Niche Model}

 There are many static models of food webs which reproduce the features of real ecosystems such as fractions of top, basal and intermediate species, number of food chains, average chain length, and connectance \cite{connectance}.
-The simplest way is to create suitable graphs \cite{bollobas, erdosreny, newmanrand}, where (given the linkage density and the number of nodes), directed edges are assigned to randomly chosen pairs of nodes.
-The agreement between real and simulated food webs is not very good.
-This is not surprising, since this simple model has many unrealistic features such as the assumption that every species can in principle be the predator of every other species.
+The simplest way one could think of is to create suitable graphs \cite{bollobas,erdosreny,newmanrand} where (given the linkage density and the number of nodes) directed edges are assigned to randomly chosen pairs of nodes.
+The agreement between real and such simulated food webs is not very good, as expected.
+In fact, such a simple model has many unrealistic features such as the assumption that every species can in principle be the predator of every other species.

-Recently William and Martinez introduced another static model, called ``niche model" \cite{niche}.
-The authors found a remarkable agreement between real webs and the synthetic ones generated by the model (much better than the one measured for cascade model \cite{cascade}).
-This is particularly true when considering features such as cycles and species similarities.
-The external parameters of the model (i.e. the quantities fixed from the beginning) are the number of species $S$ and the directed connectance $C=L/S^2$.
+A first improvement has been the cascade model \cite{cascade} that tries to capture the layered structure of food webs.
+Williams and Martinez have subsequently improved on the subject by introducing a static model, called the ``niche model" \cite{niche}, that shows a remarkable agreement between real webs and the synthetic ones generated by the model (particularly true when considering features such as cycles and species similarities).

+The external parameters of the niche model (i.e. the quantities fixed from the beginning) are the number of species $S$ and the directed connectance $C=L/S^2$.
 To every node is assigned a uniformly distributed number $n_{i}$ into the interval $[0,1]$, the niche space.
 A species $i$ is characterized by its niche parameter and its list of prey.
-Prey are chosen for all species according to the following rule: a species $i$ preys on all species $j$ with niche parameters $n_j$ inside a segment of length $r_i$ centered in a position chosen randomly inside the interval $[r_i/2,n_i]$, with $r_i=xn_i$ and $x$ a random variable with probability density function
+Prey are chosen for all species according to the following rule (Fig.\ref{fig:nichemodel}): a species $i$ preys on all species $j$ with niche parameters $n_j$ inside a segment of length $r_i$ centred in a position chosen randomly inside the interval $[r_i/2,n_i]$, with $r_i=xn_i$ and $x$ a random variable with probability density function

 Choosing $b=(1/2C)-1$ is possible to generate graphs with the desired size and connectance\footnote{In the niche model species with no prey and predators are eliminated and species with the same list of prey and predators, that is trophically identical species, are merged.}.